Lt. Gen. Robert Miller retires as U.S. Air Force Surgeon General

 |0

 This work, Lt.
-Gen. Robert Miller retires as U.S. Air Force Surgeon General [Image 2 of 2], by Josh Mahler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Robert Miller retires as U.S. Air Force Surgeon General, by Kira Baldau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT